Basque football derbies

-The term Basque derbies refers to the various local derbies between the football teams based in the Basque Country (autonomous community), Spain.
-This can also include the province of Navarre outside of the autonomous community.
+The term Basque derbies refers to the various local derbies between the football teams based in the Basque Country.
+Sometimes it can also refer to teams only part of the Basque Autonomous Community in Spain, which excludes teams from the French Basque Country and Navarre, most notably Osasuna.
 It specifically refers to individual matches between the teams, but can also be used to describe the general ongoing rivalry between the clubs and fans.